Looking to pay off your existing Santander mortgage balance?

 Our Lifetime Mortgage calculator makes it easy to see how much money you could borrow with a Legal & General Lifetime Mortgage.

 I am years old and I think my property is worth £

-Our step by step guide helps explain the key stages to taking out a Legal & General Lifetime Mortgage, and what happens next.
+Our step-by-step guide helps explain the key stages to taking out one of our Lifetime Mortgages, and what happens next.

 Find out more